LHNCBC/loinc-equivalence-classes/README.md

 C:\Users\Public\Documents\RELMA\RELMA.MDB.
 Open MS SQL Server Management Studio, and delete the existing tables from database "relma" (for each table, right click, press d, and then enter).
 Right click on relma, and choose "Tasks -> Import Data".
-Select Access, and and the datafile location.
+Select Access, and the datafile location.
 Select SQL Server Native Client (which uses Windows Integrated Authentication), and proceed with the import.